 Even though Marianne tries to stand firm, Johan is still a weakness for her and we see her making an effort to resist this weakness.
 In this scene, it is discussed that they should now take care of the divorce proceedings.
-One of the important details is that Marianne tells Johan that she emptied his study and made "a room for her own".
+One of the important details is that Marianne says that Johan has emptied his study and made "a room of his own".
 We see a Marianne who starts to realize herself and her wishes.
 In this scene, we see that the table at which they have dinner is nothing like the flamboyant dining table we saw at the beginning.